firstbatchxyz/hollowdb/README.md

 As shown in example, you must provide 4 required arguments:

 - `jwk`: your wallet, possibly read from disk in JSON format, or given in code.
 Make sure you .gitignore your wallet files!
-- `contractTxId`: the transaction id of your contract deployment.
+- `contractTxId`: the transaction id of the contract.
+You can **connect to an existing contract**, or deploy one of your own and provide it's id here.
 - `cacheType`: type of cache to be used, i.e. `lmdb` or `redis`.
   - if this is `redis`, then you must also provide a Redis client object via `redisClient` argument.
   - you can enable contract & state caching with the optional boolean arguments `useContractCache` and `useStateCache`; both are falsy by default.